 EDSP 5000 Topics in Special Education (3) Assists graduate students in researching current issues and trends in special education.
 May be repeated with a different focus for a maximum of 6 semester hours.
-Prerequisite: Undergraduate major in special education or consent of instructor.
+Prerequisite: Undergraduate major in special education or instructor consent.